Healthy Gums are the Foundation for a Healthy Smile

 Periodontal Laser Treatment: the removal of diseased gum tissue with lasers, offering significant advantages over conventional surgery, such as less discomfort and gum shrinkage.

-Crown Lengthening Surgery: surgical procedure in which tooth structure that is covered by gum and bone tissue may need to be exposed either for cosmetic reasons (too make the teeth look longer and the smile less gummy) or to aid in securing a new dental crown.
+Crown Lengthening Surgery: a surgical procedure in which tooth structure that is covered by gum and bone tissue may need to be exposed either for cosmetic reasons (too make the teeth look longer and the smile less gummy) or to aid in securing a new dental crown.

 How to Prevent Gum Disease